kewlfft/pkgwap/README.md

 * The upstream version can be successfully guessed for `github.com` projects and `python` packages.

-* It is possible to enrich the PKGBUILD with an option named `_watch` providing an _URL_ where the latest version can be found and the associated _regular expression_ to capture the version number in the page.
+* It is possible to enrich the PKGBUILD with an option named `_watch` providing an _URL_ where the latest version number can be found and the associated _regular expression_ to capture it in the page.

 ### Example
 ```